INVESTIGATIVE: Witnesses to officer-involved killing say man didn't shoot first at law enforcement

 The manager of the gas station and family member of the man who was killed says he did not shoot first.

-Witnesses said 25-year-old Abdulrahman Ali went into the Fuel Stop on West Orice Roth Road, the store his family owns, around 12:30 a.m. with a gun and demanded cash from the register.
+Witnesses said 25-year-old Abdulrahman Ali stopped at the Fuel Stop on West Orice Roth Road, the store his family owns, around 12:30 a.m..

-According to State Police, Ascension Parish deputies and a Gonzales Police officer stopped Ali outside of the store because his vehicle was connected to a robbery.
+According to State Police, Ascension Parish deputies and a Gonzales Police officer stopped Ali outside of the store because his vehicle was connected to a robbery at a convenience store.

 Troopers said Ali got out of his car holding a gun and ignored officers' commands to drop it.
 He reportedly fired the gun into the air and then pointed the weapon at officers before he was shot and killed.